CodeHive-Solutions/StaffNet/README.md

 # StaffNet 🚀

 StaffNet is a web application that allows staff members to manage their tasks, projects, and schedules.
 It is built with Python, Flask, Redis, MySQL, and Vite.
-It is a collaborative project by CodeHive Solutions, a software development company that provides innovative solutions for various domains.

 ## Features 🌟